 - Virginia does not have a state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

 - An employer may not terminate or demote an employee summoned for jury duty so long as the employee provided the employer with reasonable notice.
 See Jury Duty Leave.

 - An employer may not take any adverse action (e.g., termination or demotion) against an employee who misses work to serve as a member of a local electoral board, an assistant general registrar or an election officer, so long as the employee provided reasonable notice of their absence.
-See Election Officer Leave.
+See Election Official Leave.

 - An employer must provide an unpaid leave of absence to members of the Virginia National Guard, Virginia Defense Force and National Guard of other states.
 See Military Leave.